Understanding abstract art is like understanding jazz.

 It is said we all have some degree of creativity - some more than others.
 Varying degrees of creativity could start with simple likes or dislikes.
 Creativity is very difficult to teach and the process of teaching creativity is most likely more like harvesting what may already be there.
 You can teach technique, but I believe you really can't teach true creativity.

 But above all ~ creativity in any form is as subjective as preferring pepperoni or sausage on your pizza - it's just a matter of taste.

-Do you love Ray's work?
-Have a subject personal to you that you want him to explore?
+Do you have a subject personal to you that you want Ray to explore?
 Discovered a great piece but it was already sold?
 Looking for a particular size to fit your wall?